johnnyxhy/Team12/README.md

 ### Initialisation and Counting
 ![counting](/images/counting.jpg)
 We can see from the GTKWave that the CPU is initialising correctly, requiring 7 clock cycles for the first increments.
-Susequent increments required 3 clock cycles which was expected.
+Subsequent increments required 3 clock cycles which was expected.

 ### Reset
 ![rst](/images/rst.jpg)